 In order to produce the cheese, raw milk is poured into a copper cauldron, which is heated to warm the milk.
 Rennet is added to coagulate the milk and, once the curds are formed, they are cut and re-heated to a higher temperature before being cut again by hand.
 Then, using cheese cloth, the curds are strained from the whey and placed into molds, which form the iconic wide wheels with concave sides.
 Once the shape of the cheese is established, the wheels are removed from their molds, salted, and placed on spruce shelves in moist caves.

 Abondance has a bright orange rind as a result of its 100-day aging in the cool and moist aging caves.
 The interior paste is light yellow with a slight sheen and a few small eyes dotted throughout.
 The texture is smooth and rich.
-Like many other alpine cheeses Abondance has a floral flavor with undertones of hazelnuts and nice acidity.
-Its flavor lingers on the tongue.
+Like many other alpine cheeses, Abondance has a floral flavor with undertones of hazelnuts and nice acidity.
+Its flavors linger on the tongue.

 This cheese pairs nicely with various beers and dry white wines.
 It can be used as a table cheese and works best when served with green apples or cornichons.
 It also works very well in fondue or melted over root vegetables.